Michael Omoke

 THE DREAMERS — From Zanzibar to Milan

-Flagship installation of Seven Gothic Tales — The Global Project.
+Flagship installation within Seven Gothic Tales — The Global Project.

 Hedda Gabler in France